usethesource/rascal-website/docs/Library/index.md

 #### Description

-The basic `Prelude` module that contain utility functions for daily usage are right here in the root of the library.
-To include them all in one go, use [Prelude](../Library/Prelude):
+The basic `Prelude` modules that contain utility functions for daily usage are right here in the root of the library.
+To include them all in one go, use the [Prelude](../Library/Prelude) module:

 ```rascal-shell